nilearn/nilearn/doc/connectivity/parcellating.rst

 Clustering to parcellate the brain in regions
 ==============================================

-.. topic:: **Page summary**

 This page discusses how clustering can be used to parcellate the brain into homogeneous regions from functional imaging data.

 |